-Power Purchase Agreement (PPA)
+Power purchase agreements (PPA)

-A PPA is a contract between two parties – one who generates electricity (the seller) and one who purchases electricity (the buyer).
-The PPA defines the commercial terms for the sale of electricity between the two parties, including when the project will begin commercial operation, schedule for delivery of electricity, penalties for under delivery, payment terms, and termination.
+A PPA is a contract between two parties – one who generates electricity (the seller) and one who buys electricity (the buyer).
+The PPA defines the commercial terms for the sale of electricity between the two parties, including when the project will begin commercial operation, the schedule for delivery of electricity, penalties for under delivery, payment terms, and termination.

 - interest in securing a long-term stable electricity price

 - expiration date of your current energy contract